Fig77/Ruby-Enumarebles/README.md

 ### Objective
  1. Getting familiar with Ruby syntax and particularities at a surface level.
- 2. Getting a glimpse on how basic algorithm from Enumerables works.
+ 2. Getting a glimpse of how basic algorithms from Enumerables works.

 ### Assignment: